-Placing pocket prints or left chest prints perfectly on a shirt is tough.
+Placing pocket prints or left chest prints perfectly on a shirt can be tough.
 You don't want the print to end up in the armpit or on the neckline of the shirt.
-Jonathan Overmyer from Golden Press Studio has shared his process of placing pocket prints on press.
-Check out their video to learn one of the many ways you can ace this print.
+With a little bit of planning and know-how, this doesn’t have to be stressful.
+Here’s how to get the perfect left chest placement on press every time.

 DRAWING LINES ON THE PLATEN

 The first step to successfully loading a shirt so it’s perfectly lined up every time is to draw lines on the platen.
 Draw a vertical line down the center of the platen and another about 4” over from the middle line to the left.
 This way, when you load the shirt, you can line up the left chest over that line.

 Standard t-shirt collars are 8” across.
 When you draw a vertical line 4” from the centerline, it’ll line up with the edge of the shirt collar.
 Your 4” line doesn’t have to fall at exactly 4 inches.
 It can be 3.5”-4”, depending on what you’re printing.
 Standard left chest prints are about 4” wide.

 Vertical lines are important to get the shirt lined up to the print.
 Horizontal lines do that too, but they also help you line the collar of the shirt up in the right place.
 While you can draw any kind of lines you’d like, it’s recommended to draw horizontal lines 1”, 2” and 3” down from the front of the platen.

 Pro Tip: Draw your lines directly onto the platen.
 This way, you won’t have to redraw them every time you set up for a job.
 Draw lines that work for your process.